Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 Pages can provide information about what you have to offer, but your expertise is really established when you create great content that provides value to your readers.

-This value could be in the form of answering questions, tips and tricks, educating them about your niche, etc.
+This value could be in the form of answering questions, tips and tricks, educating them about your niche, etc. Build topical authority by creating multiple pieces of content addressing the topic, and linking them to each other.

 When people read your content over a period of time on a specific topic. you become an expert on that topic in their minds.
 They are much more likely to visit your site repeatedly out of interest and contact you when they need help on the topic in question.